 Prison was not, Chris reflected, what he had expected.
 He had become a bit peeved at certain things – for example the way that, when prison officers wrongly accused him of disciplinary offences, he was no longer entitled to legal aid for the adjudication – even though an adverse finding could see his sentence extended.
 The regular suicide attempts were also a downer, although, he noted, certainly not a crisis.
 He would also have appreciated a bit less time in his cell and a bit more time learning a trade.
 If he was being extra picky, he wouldn’t have minded something new to read, either.
 Still, Spartan is as Spartan does, he told himself.
 Chris’ cellmate, Bazza, was something of a prison lawyer, and, having heard how the enforcement court dealt with Chris’ failure to pay the Criminal Courts Charge, suggested that Chris consider challenging the lawfulness of the charge by way of Judicial Review.
 No no no, Chris shook his head.
 Judicial Review is simply a promotional tool for left-wing campaigners.
 Well alternatively, Bazza opined, it strikes me that there may be a human rights point here.
 It’s got to be a breach of your Article 5 right to liberty to be locked up for not paying something you can’t pay, surely?
 Chris sighed – Bazza was well-meaning, but deeply unworldly.
 “The Human Rights Act is being repealed, Bazza, and rightly so.
 All it’s good for is allowing illegal immigrants to look after their cats.”

 “Cheers!”
 Chris and Pedro clinked their tins of special brew.
 “And look how far we’ve come!”
 Chris surveyed the yellowed walls of their hostel room, momentarily ruminating on the changes he’d make to the decor with an expenses account, but dismissing such thinking as ungrateful.
 He had his freedom, he had a (temporary) roof over his head, and all that unpleasantness with the law was far behind him.
-He felt fully vindicated, the Crown Court having allowed an out-of-time appeal against his conviction upon Mr Ferret examining the unused material in the case and finding CCTV footage showing Chris had nothing to do with the shoplifting.
+He felt fully vindicated, the Crown Court having allowed an out-of-time appeal against his conviction upon Mr Ferret examining the unused material in the case and finding CCTV footage casting doubt over whether Chris was involved with the shoplifting.
 It was a shame, Chris thought, that, in spite of that, I’m not able to claim a penny for being wrongfully imprisoned for a total of 12 months, but still.
 Could be worse.
 Could be in Saudi Arabia!
 Lord knows we could teach them a thing or two about justice.
 Anyway, freedom is what counts.
 The world, he told himself, is my oyster.
 As he rolled off the bottom bunk and padded towards the sink, there was a rat-a-tat-tat at the door.